-To make this fall diorama, you will cut open a Cocoa Pebbles box so that the front part of the box opens downward.
+To make this fall diorama, you will cut open a cereal box so that the front part of the box opens downward.
 This is a good job for an adult.

 Paint the inside portion of the box with blue paint.
 My daughter used a dabbing technique while painting to give the sky some texture and make it look like there were actual clouds in the background.

 Next it was time to make the tree.
 Cut 2.5 inches off the opening of a paper lunch bag.
 Then cut strips from the opening of the bag to the part that folds over.
 Twist the bottom part of the bag to make a trunk and the strips you cut will be sticking out.
 To form the branches of the tree, gather 2 or 3 of the strips and twist them together until all the strips have been twisted.

 Kids love to help make the paper bag tree!